 In addition to the six exceptions described above, ASC 320 includes a general provision that exempts sales or transfers resulting from other events that are isolated, nonrecurring and unusual for the reporting entity that could not have been reasonably anticipated.
-Other than remote disaster scenarios, such as a run on a bank or an insurance entity, very few events would meet all of those conditions.
+Other than remote scenarios, very few events (such as a run on a bank) would meet all of those conditions.